-Be aware that it may take up to three weeks to register with the Danish authorities and therefore we recommend you to start the process just after arrival.
-After registration with the regional state authority, the student must register with the local municipality to receive a Danish CPR ID number and a social security card.
+Be aware that it may take up to three weeks to register with the Danish Authorities, therefore we recommend you to start the process just after arrival.
+After registration with the Regional State Authority, the student must register with the Local Municipality to receive a Danish CPR number and a Social Security Card.

 Read more about the process at the site Work in Denmark.

 Students from outside the EU/EEA countries